bottle-catfish/lab1/README.md

-## UID: 123456789
+## UID: 005485290

 ## Pipe Up

-One sentence description
+Implement the linux pipe command using the c pipe system call to link the output of one process to another.

 ## Building

-Explain briefly how to build your program
+Run the command 'make' to build the executable and then run './pipe' with the desired inputs

 ## Running

-Show an example run of your program, using at least two additional arguments, and what to expect
+Executing './pipe ls cat' results in the output of ls (the contents of your directory) being piped into the cat command which then prints them out to standard output.

 ## Cleaning up

-Explain briefly how to clean up all binary files
+By running 'make clean' one can remove all binary files.